 (3) (4) The possession, planting, cultivating, harvesting, or processing of plants or fungi capable of producing a substance described in paragraph (1), on property owned or controlled by a person, for personal use or social sharing facilitated or supported use by that person, and possession of any product produced by those plants including spores or mycelium capable of producing mushrooms or other material which contain a controlled substance specified in paragraph (18) or (19) of subdivision (d) of Section 11054, for that purpose.

-(4) Assisting another person or persons who are 21 years of ago or older with any of the acts described in paragraphs (1) through (3) of this subsection.
+(4) Assisting another person or persons who are 21 years of age or older with any of the acts described in paragraphs (1) through (3) of this subsection.

 (b) Possession of a controlled substance specified in paragraph (1) of subdivision (a) by a person 21 years of age or over, on the grounds of any public or private elementary, vocational, junior high, or high school, during hours that the school is open for classes or school-related programs, or at any time when minors are using the facility is punishable as a misdemeanor.